 In some southern Asia and Middle Eastern countries, tahini or sesame oil is used as a home remedy to treat burns, dryness, and other skin problems, thanks to its natural anti-fungal and antibacterial properties.
 Sesame seeds' high zinc and copper content support collagen production, giving skin more elasticity, helping it look healthier, and repairing damaged body tissue.

-It's important to remember that tahini is an energy-dense food, so consume it in moderation!
+Remember that tahini is an energy-dense food, so consume it in moderation.